 Reinstatement means getting caught up.
 To reinstate, you must pay all missed monthly payments, plus any other fees and costs.

-You can only reinstate within 90 days after you receive a summons and complaint.
+Illinois statutes allow you to reinstate within 90 days after you receive a summons and complaint.
+However, banks often let borrowers reinstate after the 90 days have elapsed.
 If the court rules that you have used the right to reinstate, you do not have the right to do it again for five years.

 Redemption is paying off the whole loan.
 You have the right to do this within seven months of getting a complaint and summons, or 3 months after the date the judgment of foreclosure is entered, whichever is later.